-After you register for the last term of your program of study, you should submit a "graduation application form" to your Dean and pay the state examination and thesis defense fees to the Bursar.
+After you register for the last term of your program of study, you should complete an online "graduation application form" and pay the state examination and thesis defense fees to the Bursar.
+The link to the online application form and further instructions will be provided by the Assistant Dean of your school.